PraneshS22BEE0237/IOT_Projects/servo_motor_control_with_Attiny85/README.md

 # Servo Motor Control with ATtiny85

-A dual servo motor control system using ATtiny85 microcontroller with potentiometer-based positioning control.
+A dual servo motor control system using ATtiny85 microcontroller with potentiometer-based positioning control

 ## 📋 Project Overview